What Is A Poly Relationship? Polyamory & Polyamorous Relationships

 Whether you’re interested in starting a poly relationship or you’re already involved in one, you may want to ensure that it’s healthy and fulfilling for everyone involved.
 Some tips for doing this include:

-• Communicate: The more people are involved in a relationship, the more important it can be to practice healthy communication.
-Aim to practice open and honest communication.
 If disagreements happen, be proactive and address them respectfully.
-It may be helpful to bring up issues as they come up to keep them from getting bigger.
+It may be helpful to bring up issues as they arise to keep them from getting bigger.

-• Be mindful of emotions: Poly relationships can involve a lot of conflicting emotions and perspectives.
-That’s why learning to be aware of your and other people’s emotions can be important.
+Poly relationships can involve a lot of conflicting emotions and perspectives.
+That’s why learning to be aware of your own and other people’s emotions can be important.
 Pay attention to your partners’ emotional cues, and practice empathetic, active listening.
 Mindfulness meditation may also be useful for building emotional awareness.

-• Set healthy boundaries: No matter how many people are involved, it can be important for everyone to be on the same page.
+No matter how many people are involved, it can be important for everyone to be on the same page.
 Discuss ground rules and boundaries early in the relationship.
-Be clear on expectations about things like exclusivity, and intimacy.
+Be clear on expectations about things like exclusivity and intimacy.
 This may help you avoid conflicts and hurt feelings.

-• Practice safe sex: It’s generally a good idea to prioritize your and your partners’ well-being, especially if there is sex involved.
+It’s generally a good idea to prioritize your own and your partners’ well-being, especially if there is sex involved.
 Being open about sexual wellness, practicing safe sex, and getting regular exams can help keep everyone healthy.

-• Maintain a support network: Poly relationships can provide lots of emotional connections.
+Poly relationships can provide lots of emotional connections.
 That said, it can also be important to have relationships outside the group.
-Ensure everyone involved has a support network of friends, family, or other people they can turn to if needed.
+Ensure everyone involved has a support network of friends, family, or other people they can talk to if needed.
+A mental health professional, such as a therapist, can also provide support.

 While polyamory can be a fulfilling type of relationship, it can also raise challenges.
 Different people in the group may have different emotions, views, and needs.
 This can lead to conflicts and other complications.
 Having a mental health professional to support you may be helpful for managing these complexities.